dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ## Notices

-### Symantec Signing Certificate No Longer Required for Windows Phone 8 Company Portal
+### Symantec Signing Certificate No Longer Requires Signed Windows Phone 8 Company Portal for Upload
-The Windows Phone 8 Company Portal app will no longer require a Symantec signing certificate to be uploaded in the Intune Admin Console.
+Uploading the Symantec signing certificate will no longer require a signed Windows Phone 8 Company Portal app.
+The certificate can be uploaded independently.

 ## Deprecations